projectcontour/contour/design/custom-request-timeout.md

 Based on the arguments passed with `/status/{status}` and `/delay/{delay}` we will see the corresponding stats in envoy increase by sending a curl request inside the Envoy's container - `curl http://localhost:9001/stats`

-# Example Use-Cases

-## Resiliency of the System
-Failed Requests can be retried without any negative consequences, shielding users from transient issues.
-A configurable timeout allow applications to be reactive sooner to a down service in an attempt to match the SLA.

 # References